The case against pen computers

 ## Overview

 Pen computers are standalone drawing tablets with screens that you can use without being attached to a computer.
-Essentially they are laptops that work with an EMR pen that are specifically designed for drawing and are made by drawing tablet brands such as Wacom.
-Examples of pen computers are: Wacom Mobile Studio Pro and Huion Kamvas Studio
+Essentially, they are laptops that work with an EMR pen and are specifically designed for drawing by tablet brands such as Wacom.
+Examples include the Wacom Mobile Studio Pro and Huion Kamvas Studio.

 Even though some people love using pen computers, <mark style="color:red;">**I do not in general recommend buying one**</mark>.

-In this document I will evaluate pen computers on several dimensions such as cost, upgradability, etc and show you why I think they are not a great choice.
+This document evaluates pen computers across several dimensions, such as cost and upgradability, and explains why I do not think they are a great choice.

 ## I suggest you seek alternatives